 In a UES the required amounts of reserve generation and reserve transmission/distribution capacity are not apparent to the load customer.
 The actual amounts of these reserves vary depending on time of year, time of day, outside air temperature, wind conditions, equipment maintenance issues, etc. However, provision of redundant generation and transmission capacity for load following and for electricity supply reliability represents about half of the cost of non-fossil electricity delivered to a UES load customer.

-In theory the UES rate should contain sufficient dynamic price variation that every non-fossil kWh that can be generated can be sold at a positive price.
+In economic theory the UES rate should contain sufficient dynamic price variation that every non-fossil kWh that can be generated can be sold at a positive price.
 However, the practical experience in Ontario has been that most UES load customers prefer stable electricity rates rather than highly variable electricity rates.
-However, stable electricity rates per kWh lead to electricity generation surpluses at certain times of the day, during certain seasons of the year, at moderate outside air temperatures and during high wind conditions.
+However, stable electricity rates per kWh lead to electricity generation surpluses at certain times of the day, during certain seasons of the year, at moderate outside air temperatures and during high wind and some high sunlight conditions.
 A practical approach to UES rate minimization is to provide an Interruptible Electricity Service (IES) that can realize revenue by sale of surplus non-fossil electricity, when it is available, at a low marginal price.
 Since provision of the IES has little marginal cost to the electricity system, almost the entire IES revenue stream can be applied to UES rate reduction.
 The IES has the additional advantage that it enables major CO2 emission reductions.

-The line voltage is further regulated by IESO control of the IES portion of the total grid load power so that both provincially and locally the load matches the available non-fossil generation and transmission capacity.
+The line voltage is further regulated by IESO control of the IES portion of the total grid load power so that both provincially and locally the load matches the available non-fossil generation, transmission and distribution capacities.
 Since both UES and IES co-exist on the same distribution circuits, the IES power capacity is the difference between the currently available non-fossil generation capacity and the sum of the uncontrolled UES loads plus transmission/distribution losses.